kartikguha/KAP/README.md

 # KAP
-A simple to use music player with shuffle, play next in folder, fetch subtitle, equaliser, radio and detect name of current song options.
+A simple to use music player with shuffle, play next in folder, fetch lyrics, equaliser, radio and detect name of current song options.